A computable version of Hall's Harem Theorem and Geometric von Neumann Conjecture: Preliminaries

 To introduce the reader to the subject we recall Hall's Harem theorem.
 We begin with some necessary definitions from graph theory.
 We mostly follow the notation of \cite {csc}.
-A symmetric graph $\Gamma=(V,E)$ is called a \textit{bipartite graph} if the set of vertices $V$ is partitioned into sets $A$ and $B$ in such a way, that the set of edges $E$ is a subset of $A\times B$.
-We denote such a bipartite graph by $\Gamma=(A,B,E)$.
+A graph $\Gamma=(\mathbf{\Gamma},E)$ is called a \textit{bipartite graph} if the set of vertices $\mathbf{\Gamma}$ is partitioned into sets $U$ and $V$ in such a way, that the set of edges $E$ is a subset of $U\times V$.
+We denote such a bipartite graph by $\Gamma=(U,V,E)$.

 From now on we concentrate on bipartite graphs.
-Although our definitions concern this case, they usually have obvious extensions to all ordinary graphs.
-Let $\Gamma=(A,B,E)$.
-We will say that an edge $(a,b)$ is \textit{adjacent} to vertices $a$ and $b$.
-In this case we say that $a$ and $b$ are adjacent too.
-When two edges $(a,b),(a',b')\in E$ have a common adjacent vertex we say that $(a,b),(a',b')$ are also \textit{adjacent}.
-A sequence $a_1,a_2,\ldots, a_n$ is called a \textit{path} if each pair $a_i,a_{i+1}$ is adjacent, $1\leq i< n$.
+Note that although the definitions below concern this case, they usually have obvious extensions to all ordinary graphs.